Blazers spoil LeBron's Lakers debut

 Lillard scored 28 points, McCollum chipped in 21 points, and Jusuf Nuric added 16 points and nine rebounds in just 17 minutes for the Trail Blazers.
 Portland won its home opener for an NBA-record 18th straight time and ran its streak of consecutive victories over the Lakers to 16 dating to 2013.

-Portland stoked its lead to 79-72 midway through the third quarter.
+Portland increased its lead to 79-72 midway through the third quarter.
 The Lakers scored six in a row to draw within 79-78.
 Portland’s advantage was 93-91 heading into the final period.

 The Lakers were still within 109-104 with six minutes left, but McCollum sank an 18-footer and followed with a 3-pointer to make it 114-104.
 The Lakers got to within 124-119 in the final minute, but Stauskas sealed the outcome with two late free throws.